MoshiMoshi0/TTController/README.md

 > ## The documentation is still WIP, if you have problems with configuration please make a new [issue](https://github.com/devcompl/TTController/issues/new/choose).

+> The config is by default located in `config.json` file.
+You can modify this in `TTController.Service.exe.Config` file by changing the value of `config-file` key.

 ## Example
 ```json
 {